 Large groups are welcome and we are available for functions.

 Bar Pulpo is our offshoot restaurant at Tullamarine Airport.
 It’s here that you can get a quick feed of freshly shucked oysters paired with a glass of sherry or some tapas washed down with a Spanish tempranillo before you fly.
 It’s delicious food made from well-sourced ingredients that reflects the same values that you find in our other restaurants.

 MoVida opened in early October 2012 on Holt Street, Surry Hills to much anticipation.
-Focusing on capturing the essence of MoVida in Melbourne’s Hosier Lane, the menu incorporates the classics as well as adapting to it’s new Sydney home.
-Frank has brought members of the original MoVida crew – James Campbell and Andy Jacoora who are running the kitchen and front of house respectively.
-After less than twelve months of opening, MoVida Sydney was awarded two hats by The Sydney Morning Herald’s Good Food Guide 2014.
+Focusing on capturing the essence of MoVida in Melbourne’s Hosier Lane, the menu incorporates the classics as well as adapting to its new Sydney home.
+Frank has brought members of the original MoVida crew, and he and Andy put in regular appearances in the kitchen and on the floor.
+MoVida has established itself as a much loved place for Sydneysiders and visitors to experience some seriously good food and wine in a beautiful space.